LinusU/eslint/docs/rules/lines-between-class-methods.md

 ## When Not To Use It

-You can turn this rule off if you are not concerned with the consistency of padding between class methods.
+You can turn this rule off if you are not concerned with the consistency of spacing between class methods.